 Onyx class aims to support and encourage our pupils to take pride in their time at primary school, leaving with happy memories, friendships and the confidence to achieve their potential in the next chapter of their lives.

 Onyx class love to read!
 Every child in Onyx class is part of the Accelerated Reader Programme.
 We have a wide range of books, both fiction & non-fiction for pupils to choose from and each child is expected to read a minimum of 5 times per week, completing a ‘quiz’ within 24 hours of finishing their book.
-Currently, pupils quiz first thing in the morning in school, however in the event of a local/national lockdown, pupils will be allowed to quiz independently at home in order to keep up their wonderful enthusiasm.
-The pupils aim to achieve 100% in their quizzes and join the 100% club, gaining special treats and bonuses throughout the year!
+Currently, pupils quiz first thing in the morning in school or straight after lunch.
+The pupils aim to achieve 100% in their quizzes and join the 100% club, gaining special treats and bonuses throughout the year when they hit their individual targets!
 I wonder how many consistent 100%ers we’ll have this year?!

 Each child is given a diary at the start of the academic year.
 These diaries are our key to great communication!
 Children are expected to bring these diaries (as well as their reading books) into school & take them home EVERY day.
 Any messages from parents or staff will be added to their books, including weekly spellings, test results/targets/Accelerated Reader quiz results etc. I check the diaries every Friday.
 In Onyx class, children are expected to take ownership of their diaries by writing in them themselves when they have read, as well as completing weekly reviews of their learning.